Malachov/Awesome-python-md-documentation-cheatsheet/Python/readme.md

     for i in range(1, 10):
         print(i, p1(i), p2(i), p3(i))

-Magic methods (For example for change of + behaviour) What happens when we create an object in python class ?
+Magic methods (For example for change of + behavior) What happens when we create an object in python class ?

     '''